wacncontent/CustomizeTool/output/articles/active-directory/active-directory-troubleshooting.md

     OR

 * The Azure tenant has at least one Azure AD Access Control (ACS) namespace.
-For more information, see [Access Control Namespace](https://msdn.microsoft.com/library/azure/gg185908.aspx).
+For more information, see [Access Control Namespace](https://msdn.microsoft.com/zh-cn/library/azure/gg185908.aspx).

     OR

 * The Azure tenant has at least one Azure Multi-Factor Authentication provider.
 For more information, see [Administering Azure Multi-Factor Authentication Providers](multi-factor-authentication-get-started-cloud.md/creating-an-azure-multi-factor-auth-provider).

-To create an Access Control namespace or a Multi-Factor Authentication provider, click **+New** > **App Services** > **Active Directory**.
+To create an Access Control namespace or a Multi-Factor Authentication provider, click **+New** > **Azure Websites** > **Active Directory**.

 To get administrative rights to a directory, have an administrator assign an administrator role to your account.
-For details, see [Assigning administrator roles](active-directory-assign-admin-roles.md).
+For details, see [Assigning administrator roles](/documentation/articles/active-directory-assign-admin-roles).

 ## Active Directory is not available

-When you click **+New** > **App Services**, an **Active Directory** item appears.
+When you click **+New** > **Azure Websites**, an **Active Directory** item appears.
 Specifically, the Active Directory item appears when any of the Active Directory features, such as Directory, Access Control, or Multi-Factor Auth Provider, are available to the current user.

 However, while the page is loading, the item is dimmed and is marked **Not Available**.
 This is a temporary state.
 If you wait a few seconds, the item becomes available.
 If the delay is prolonged, refreshing the web page often resolves the problem.